otrv4/otrv4/otrv4.md

 "bare JID").
-In an application that assigns some attribute to users before a conversation (e.g., a networked game in which players take on specific roles), the expected attributes (expressed in fixed length) should be included in `Phi'`.
+In an application that assigns some attribute to users before a conversation (e.g., a networked game in which players take on specific roles), the expected attributes (expressed in fixed length) should be included in `phi'`.
 A static password shared by both sides can also be included.

 For example, a shared session state which higher-level protocol is XMPP, will look like this: